asarolia/trackntrace-qldb/README.md

 ![Architecture](arch_image.png)

 ## Deployment
-Below steps can be completed on your local machine or you can take advantage of AWS Cloud9 which is a cloud based integrated development environment:
+Complete the following steps to create the AWS resources mentioned in the architecture.
+You can take advantage of AWS Cloud9 which is a cloud based integrated development environment to complete below steps or you can run below steps locally on windows or mac workstation/laptop:

-1. To deploy the solution in your local environment, clone the source code from the git repo here.
+1. Clone the source code from the repo.
 2. Change the working directory to the cloned repo directory path.
 3. Install & configure AWS CLI, AWS SAM CLI for your environment.
 Ignore this step if using AWS Cloud9 which comes pre-installed with these tools.
 4. Project root directory has a /lib folder, this folder is used to create shared library layer for solution.
 Install required dependency modules from the “requirements.txt” using following command-